liutairan/liutairan.github.io/cv.md

 Tairan Liu and Marcio de Queiroz.
 An orthogonal basis approach to formation shape control. *Automatica*.
 129:109619, 2021.

 <br />
 Tairan Liu and Marcio de Queiroz.
 Distance + angle-based control of 2-D rigid formations. *IEEE Transactions on Cybernetics*.
-DOI: 10.1109/TCYB.2020.2973592, in press.
+51(12):5969-5978, 2021.

 <br />
 Tairan Liu, Marcio de Queiroz, Pengpeng Zhang, and Milad Khaledyan.
 Further results on the distance and area control of planar formations. *International Journal of Control*.
 94(3):767-783, 2021.